Profile milling with router and milling table - How to mill perfect profiles

 Tips for improving the milling result

-• Optimize the speed: Depending on the type of wood and cutter diameter, a different speed may be necessary.
-Hard woods often tolerate a lower speed, soft woods may need more.
-Too high a speed with too low a feed rate can cause burn marks.
+• Optimizing speed: Depending on the type of wood and the cutter diameter, a different speed may be required.
+Hardwoods often work best at lower speeds, while softwoods may require a higher speed.
+Using too high a speed with too slow a feed rate can cause scorching.

 • Observe the maximum speed: The maximum speed specified on the milling cutter must never be exceeded.